-Clear the area of bystanders.
-Keep children away from the machinery.
+Clear the area of other persons, pets etc. Keep children away from the machinery.
 Walk around the machine to be sure that no one is under, on, or close to it.

 This procedure applies to combines with a software version below 28.00.
-For instructions on calibrating the AHHC for combines with software version 28.00 or above, refer to Calibrating Auto Header Height Control - Case IH Combines with Version 28.00 or Higher Software, page 229.
+For instructions on calibrating the AHHC for combines with software version 28.00 or above, refer to Calibrating Auto Header Height Control - Case IH Combines with Version 28.00 or Higher Software, page 227.

 Changes may have been made to the combine controls or the display since this document was published.
-Refer to the combine operator's manual for the most up-to-date information.
+For instructions, refer to the combine operator's manual for updated information.